unparalleled-js/docs-1/connectors/workday/scheduled_report.md

 ### Inputs
 The required inputs are naturally a combination of both the Scheduler trigger and Workday RaaS actions.

-First, configure your RaaS report URL.
-You only have to provide a valid RaaS JSON URL.
-Refer to documentation about configuring Workday reports [here](/connectors/workday/workday_raas.md).
+First, configure the Workday report to retrieve.

+- Provide the RaaS report URL of the Workday report.
+Click [here](/connectors/workday/workday_raas.md) to learn how to retrieve the RaaS URL.
+- If the report requires inputs (e.g. filter parameters), additional input fields will be generated.
+Find out more about input configuration [here](/connectors/workday/get_report.md#custom-report-inputs).

-Next, configure the scheduler.
-Refer to documentation about configuring the advanced scheduler trigger [here](/features/scheduler.md).
+Second, configure the scheduler.

+- Refer to documentation about configuring the advanced scheduler trigger [here](/features/scheduler.md).

 ![Scheduled report input](/assets/images/connectors/workday/scheduled-report-input.png)
 *Scheduled report configuration*